In this section, we explain the basic concept of weather data integration.

 The naming convention for weather datapoints is:

-How we handle predictions: Every predication exists of a predicted value and the timestamp in the future the predication is made for.
+Every prediction exists of a predicted value and the timestamp in the future the prediction is made for.
 This timestamp is equal to the prediction horizon.
 We hold on to this prediction value and prediction horizon combination to make predictions accessible on aedifion.io.
 It’s easier to explain in an example: